jingw222/raspicam_vision_lite/README.md

 3. Start a Flask web server by ```python3 main.py``` under repository root.

-4. Open a browser and go to the IP address (e.g. `192.168.0.104:5000`) distributed to Raspberry Pi in your local network.
+4. Open a browser and go to the IP address with port 5000 (e.g. `192.168.0.104:5000`) distributed to Raspberry Pi in your local network.
 You'll be greeted by the web interface as shown above.

 5. Go select one of the models from the dropdown list, and press `SERVE` to watch video live streaming as the serving model does inferencing in the background.
 Try selecting a different model and tap `SERVE` again.

-6. Shut down the server by clicking `SHUTDOWN`.
+6. Shut down the server safely by clicking `SHUTDOWN`.

 ## :strawberry:How It Works